Getting more traffic to your blog is a really important part of building a sustainable online business. No traffic, no subscribers, sales, etc.

 I am going to do a quick break down of what I did so that you can do the same for your new (or old) blog.
+I hope it helps.

 The traffic proof

 Before I move on with the post I know what you are all thinking.
 I can hear your judging thoughts.
 Where is the proof, jerk?
 Here is a screen shot from my Google Analytics statistics.
 I have cut and pasted the date from the right of the screen so I could fit it in to the small image.
 Other than that nothing has been changed.

 As you can see the day of August 8th was around 5,000 visitors which was the day that I hit the front page of Delicious.com for the article on selling a blog.

 How I got over 11,908 visitors in my blog’s third week

 Now I will go into a few of the things that I did that you too can do in order to boost the traffic at your blog.
 Hopefully there is something new here for you to consider.
 As always, drop us a comment if you have any questions or any of your own suggestions.